mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 I didn’t want to do something strange apart from the other monks; I was not against others’ doing.
 So I tried to find the opportunity to do zazen and other activities.
 While the other monks, my friends, slept in their bed, took a nap, et cetera, [...]
 I went to zazen and other activities.

-So, I think that is what Dogen Zenji mentions here: “If you devote yourself to one thing exclusively and consider it to be training, even lying down will become tedious.”
+So, I think that is what Dōgen Zenji mentions here: “If you devote yourself to one thing exclusively and consider it to be training, even lying down will become tedious.”

 >  If one thing becomes tedious, all things become tedious.